 The Cost Disease: Why Computers Get Cheaper and Health Care Doesn't

-By William J. Baumol
+by William J. Baumol

 "The Cost Disease" by William J. Baumol provides a comprehensive analysis of the economic phenomenon known as the "cost disease."
 Examining various industries ranging from healthcare and education to the performing arts, the book explores why costs tend to rise faster in certain sectors compared to others.